BLynch16/RSA-and-Digital-Signature-Project/README.md

 # RSA-and-Digital-signature-Project

 ## Overview
-Implemented RSA encryption and applied it to digital signature.
-This project was divided into two parts: 1) RSA key generation and
+Implemented **RSA encryption** and applied it to **digital signatures**.
+This project was divided into two parts:
+1. RSA key generation
-2) Generate and verify digital signatures using a SHA-256 hash.
+2. Generating and verifying digital signatures using a SHA-256 hash.

 ## Key Steps
 **Part 1: RSA key generation.**